AGLDWG/guidelines/PID-URI-Guidelines-v2.1.md

 Subregisters within a Top-Level Register are to be managed by the manager of the Top-Level register with the `module-id` to be allocated by them.
 The total IRI pattern for this form of modularised register is:

 ```
-modularised-register-IRI ::= register-IRI "/" module-id
+modularised-register-IRI = register-IRI "/" module-id
-module-id ::= *(ALPHA | DIGIT | "-")
+module-id = *(ALPHA / DIGIT / "-")
 ```

 ### 8.2 Registration Process
 This process follows the general process as outlined in Figure 1.

 * *Submitter* must be eligible, as per Req 6
-  * *Submitter* initiates a requests a PID IRI allocation for a dataset IRI by creating a complete catalogue record in the AGLDWG LD Resource Catalogue
+  * *Submitter* initiates a requests a PID IRI allocation for a top-level register IRI by creating a complete catalogue record in the AGLDWG LD Resource Catalogue
-  * the resource type must be set to 'definitional'
+  * the resource type must be set to 'top-level register'
   * request approval status to `submitted`
-* *Controlling Committee* is automatically notified to review the requests by the catalogue
+* *Controlling Committee* is automatically notified to review the request by the catalogue
-* *Controlling Committee* reviews the request and approves it if it passes the metadata and Linked Data tests for a dataset described in [Appendix B](#app-b) and [Appendix A](#app-a), respectively
+* *Controlling Committee* reviews the request and approves it if it passes the metadata and Linked Data tests for a top-level register described in [Appendix B](#app-b) and [Appendix A](#app-a), respectively
   * if approved, request approval status to `approved`
   * if not approved, resource status set to `not approved`
   * *Submitter* automatically notified of status change
-* if approved, *Steward* implements a IRI redirect to the hosted dataset and tests implementation
+* if approved, *Steward* implements a IRI redirect to the hosted top-level register and tests implementation
   * if no collisions with existing patterns are found:
     * if the resource is ready, approval status to `stable`
     * if the resource is not ready, else approval status set to `reserved`